nypublicradio/wnyc-web-client/README.md

 Set that to `true` and you'll see a line for all the requests that mirage handles, but be warned: there are many.

 ### `legacy-loader`
-`wnyc-web-client` parses `publisher`'s HTML output for `<script>` and `<link>` tags, which it then loads according to matching and ordering rules found in [`app/services/legacy-loader.js`](https://github.com/nypublicradio/wnyc-web-client/blob/master/app/services/legacy-loader.js).
+`wqxr-web-client` parses `publisher`'s HTML output for `<script>` and `<link>` tags, which it then loads according to matching and ordering rules found in [`app/services/legacy-loader.js`](https://github.com/nypublicradio/wqxr-web-client/blob/master/app/services/legacy-loader.js).
 By default it will log when it has decided whether or not to load a legacy script.
-This setting can be turned off by commenting out the following line in [`config/environment.js`](https://github.com/nypublicradio/wnyc-web-client/blob/master/config/environment.js):
+This setting can be turned off by commenting out the following line in [`config/environment.js`](https://github.com/nypublicradio/wqxr-web-client/blob/master/config/environment.js):
 ```
 ENV.LOG_LEGACY_LOADER = true;
 ```